-Lenin's attitude in his replies to comrade Kamenev in pril 1917 and especially in his article on the fourth anniversary October, which takes into consideration the experiences of our years of our power, implies not only the issue of the slogan the purely socialist revolution, but the recognition of the ossibility and necessity of the development of the democratic no the socialist revolution under certain conditions.
+.
+Lenin's attitude in his replies to comrade Kamenev in April 1917 and especially in his article on the fourth anniversary of October, which takes into consideration the experiences of four years of our power, implies not only the issue of the slogan of the purely socialist revolution, but the recognition of the possibility and necessity of the development of the democratic into the sozialist revolution under certain conditions.

-With comrade Trotzky there is no question of the comlete carrying through of the democratic revolution by our occalist October revolution; this mistake is the natural result this formula of the "permanent" revolution.
+With comrade Trotzky there is no question of the complete carrying through of the democratic revolution by our socialist October revolution; this mistake is the natural result of his formula of the "permanent" revolution.

-The whole course of the development of the revolution om February to October is evidence of the correctness of Lenin's lews as to the carrying on from the democratic into the socialist evolution.
+The whole course of the development of the revolution from February to October is evidence of the correctness of Lenin's views as to the carrying on from the democratic into the socialist revolution.

-The fact that the working class, which had carried the easantry with it, accomplished the bourgeois-democratic revolution as early as in February, determined those enormous difficulties by which the Russian bourgeoisie was met in carrying out attempt to realise its power.
-The Provisional Government in the combinations of its cabinets used all its forces in order maintain untouched all the foundations of the feudal order, wen the Constituent Assembly, and by means of it.
+The fact that the working class, which had carried the peasantry with it, accomplished the bourgeois-democratic revolution as early as in February, determined those enormous difficulties by which the Russian bourgeoisie was met in carrying out its attempt to realise its power.
+The Provisional Government in all the combinations of its cabinets used all its forces in order to maintain untouched all the foundations of the feudal order, even the Constituent Assembly, and by means of it.

-As regards the land question; the policy of the Provisional lovernment consisted only in a merciless suppression of the atempts of the peasants to seize the land of the large estate owners his policy is the same with the cadets Schingarev, as with the socialists "Tschernov and Maslov).
+As regards the land question; the policy of the Provisional Government consisted only in a merciless suppression of the attempts of the peasants to seize the land of the large estate owners (this policy is the same with the cadets Schingarev, as with the "socialists" Tschernov and Maslov).

-In the national question, the bourgeoisie continued the sarist policy.
-Even the most modest demands of the Finnish, cranian and Moslem bourgeoisie were met by furious resistance in the part of the Great Russian bourgeoisie and petty bourgeoisie has the contradictions which had prepared February were intensified to an incredible degree towards October: the result the seven months of lasting, hopeless and ridiculous attempts the Great Russian bourgeoisie was that they had to relinquish the olution of the problem of the bourgeois-democratic revolution, wen after the insurrection of the workers and soldiers in February had made it possible for them to come into power.
+In the national question, the bourgeoisic continued the Tsarist policy.
+Even the most modest demands of the Finnish, Ucranian and Moslem bourgeoisie were met by furious resistance on the part of the Great Russian bourgeoisie and petty bourgeoisie.
+Thus the contradictions which had prepared February were intensified to an incredible degree towards October: the result of the seven months of lasting, hopeless and ridiculous attempts of the Great Russian bourgeoisie was that they had to reinquish the solution of the problem of the bourgeois-democratic revolution, even after the insurrection of the workers and soldiers in February had made it possible for them to come into power.

-While renouncing the solution of the problem of the ourgeois-democratic revolution, the bourgeoisie, in the period on February to April, also made efforts to detach themselves on the Soviets by a connter-attack on the whole front, which ulminated in Kornilov's advance, and by a simultaneous sruption of the Soviets from within, by their agents-the lensheviki and the social revolutionaries.
+While renouncing the solution of the problem of the bourgeois-democratic revolution, the bourgeoisie, in the period from February to April, also made efforts to detach themselves from the Soviets by a counter-attack on the whole front, which culminated in Kornilov's advance, and by a simultaneous disruption of the Soviets from within, by their agents-the Mensheviki and the social revolutionaries.

-Our Party is the only Party which is prepared to solve be problem of the bourgeois-democratic revolution to the end, other words, which is prepared to help the peasants, to take assession of the land, which is prepared to assist the selftermination of the peoples.
-In the period of February to October, and only did not oppose the "robbery" of the land of the large estate owners by the peasants, but actually helped in this labers.
+Our Party is the only Party which is prepared to solve the problem of the bourgeois-democratic revolution to the end, in other words, which is prepared to help the peasants, to take possession of the land, which is prepared to assist the selfdetermination of the peoples.
+In the period of February to October, we not only did not oppose the "robbery" of the land of the large estate owners by the peasants, but actually helped in this robbery.